General FAQ

 How many acres an hour can your drones spray?

-The DJI AGRAS T-50 can spray up to 50 acres per hour, the XAG P100 Pro can spray up to 60 acres per hour and the XAG P150 can spray up to 75 acres per hour.
-These figures are all at 2 gallons per acre spraying, but the efficiency depends on the shape, size and terrain of fields as well as the amount of time the drone is on the ground.
+With the release date of the newest drones there isn’t an actual proven in-field acres per hour number, but based off the factors and the numbers we have done the math for both the Revolution I-19 and the DJI Agras T100 are both over 100 Acres per hour.
+These figures are at 2 gallons per acre spraying, but the efficiency depends on the shape, size and terrain of fields as well as the amount of time the drone is on the ground.

 How many gallons can the drones hold?